-32. Students who do not attain sufficient credits within the specified period may be excluded for unsatisfactory academic progress.
-The College will follow the procedure for Withdrawal and Exclusion from Studies:
+43. Students who do not attain sufficient credits to progress within the specified period may be excluded for unsatisfactory academic progress.
+The College will follow the procedure for Withdrawal and Exclusion from Studies: www.ed.ac.uk/files/atoms/files/withdrawal exclusion from study.pdf

-http://www.docs.sasg.ed.ac.uk/AcademicServices/Policies/Withdrawal\Exclusion\fro m\Study.pdf